 Being part of a big publishing house, EM Journal team knew they want to be associated with a solution provider which has vast experience in creating interactive eBooks which are easy to create and can generate eBooks at a pace that they want.

-Not only the eBooks need to be feature rich, they also have to be supported by a feature rich eReader which can support the enhanced eBooks on multiple formats.
+Not only the eBooks need to be feature rich, but they also have to be supported by a feature-rich eReader which can support the enhanced eBooks on multiple formats.

-The teacher app on the other hand allowed teachers to download their grade specific journals within the app.
+The teacher app, on the other hand, allowed teachers to download their grade specific journals within the app.
 From a roster screen, the teacher would be able to select a specific class and student with ease.
-Thus through interaction with server, teacher would be able to view, check, comment on a student’s work.
+Thus through interaction with a server, a teacher would be able to view, check, comment on a student’s work.
 Features like sticky notes were also provided to aid the teacher.
-Not only a teacher can view, check, comment on a student’s work, feedback could directly be provided to the student using the pen tools or notes directly on the eBook
+Not only a teacher can view, check, comment on a student’s work, but feedback could also directly be provided to the student using the pen tools or notes directly on the eBook

 The production process of the eBooks was done through the KITABOO® Publisher, by Hurix’s Production team, and the interactive content was made available to the EM Journal’s team using a secure server.

-With the use of separate teacher – student apps, workbooks was able to achieve its goal having eBooks as a medium for assessment.
-It not only provided an intuitive way for students and teachers to interact, but also made the process fairly easy.
+With the use of separate teacher-student apps, workbooks they were able to achieve its goal having eBooks as a medium for assessment.
+It not only provided an intuitive way for students and teachers to interact but also made the process fairly easy.
 Assessments could be done from anywhere and all it required was a sync to the collaboration server to save them.
-The teacher app roster made it fairly easy for a teacher to select a specific class and student to carry assessment on, hence saving a lot of time and efforts.
-Moreover this was backed up by Hurix’s efficient production team which could convert and provide digital content to EM Journal at a pace that they required.
+The teacher app roster made it fairly easy for a teacher to select a specific class and student to carry an assessment on, hence saving a lot of time and efforts.
+Moreover, this was backed up by Hurix’s efficient production team which could convert and provide digital content to EM Journal at a pace that they required.